alfonsograziano/personal-blog/personal-finance-where-you-are.md

 | 24/07/2022 | Home Rent            | 350   | Housing        |
 | 24/07/2022 | Car Rent             | 170   | Transportation |

-You can add a lot of multiple categories like:
-- subcategory
-- payiment method
-- notes

-My advices is to keep everything really simple.

-The next step is to create the habit to add your expenses in this file.
-Of course now you have a simple template but you have to be patient and populate a new row every time you buy something.

-Probably, create the habit of populate the spendings is the most difficult part.
+The next step is to **create the habit to add your expenses** in this file.
+Of course now you have a simple template but you must be patient and populate a new row every time you buy something.
+Probably, this is the most difficult part

 At the end of the month you can check your spending (using categories you can also check the spending-per-category).

 Categories are mainly personal but these are general ones working for everyone:
 - Housing
 - Transportation
 - Food
 - Utilities
 - Clothing
 - Medical/Healthcare
 - Insurance
-- Household Items/Supplies
 - Personal
 - Debt
 - Education